Research and Laboratory Safety

-Any Faculty or Staff member who wishes to install a Class 3b or 4 laser to their lab at Binghamton University, or move a Class 3b or 4 laser from one room to another should fill out the BU Laser Inventory Form, and contact EH&S for a consultation.
 The Binghamton University Laser Safety Guide provides background information for the roles and responsibilities of faculty, staff using lasers on campus.
+Any Faculty or Staff member who wishes to install a Class 3b or 4 laser in their lab at Binghamton University, or move a Class 3b or 4 laser from one room to another should fill out the Laser Inventory Form, and contact EHS for a consultation.

 Faculty or Staff wishing to use Cryogenic Liquids in their labs are required to attend safety training as offered by the Office of Environmental Health and Safety, as well as train all lab occupants about the hazards of Liquid Cryogens.
-Appropriate Personal Protective Equipment must be available for all lab occupants to use while working with the cryogenic liquids.
+Appropriate PPE must be available for all lab occupants to use while working with the cryogenic liquids.

 Transporting cryogenic liquids across campus poses a special hazard to employees.
 Transportation of cryogenic liquids between Science 2 and the Engineering Building should be arranged through Binghamton University expediters and the physics department.

 The Office of Environmental Health and Safety advises EXTREME caution when working with or around Hydrofluoric Acid.
 All personnel working in a lab where Hydrofluoric Acid is used or stored must be trained about the hazards of the substance.
 Calcium Gluconate and Calcium Hydroxide are available from Environmental Health and Safety for any lab or facility at Binghamton University where Hydrofluoric Acid is going to be used or stored.
 A danger sign can be posted to warn lab occupants about the hazards of the lab and what actions to follow.